University Hall, University of Hong Kong: Social service

 The University Hall Social Service Group plans and arranges voluntary services, including service trips to elderly's home and sub-divided flats.

 Others

 University Hall encourages its hallmates to establish different interest groups according to their hobbies.
 Interest groups which are operating now include Band Team and Christian Fellowship.
+There exists University Hall mentorship programs for residents who wish to receive mentorship with alumini Castlers.

 The three treasures of University Hall

 University Hall is particularly proud of its so-called "The three treasures of University Hall".
 Namely the Davids Deers, Golden Spiral Staircase and "Sam So".

 Davids Deers

 Positioned at the main entrance stairs, there are three Davids Deers, two adults, and one child.
-No students are allowed to touch them before their graduation otherwise, they would run a risk of being spelled to never graduate.
+Students touching the deers before their graduation risk being cursed to never graduate.
 To get rid of this spell, students must touch the rock lions located at another entrance.

-Golden Spiral Staircase
+Bronze Spiral Staircase

-The golden spiral staircase is built within the southern tower of the Hall.
-The myth goes that the staircase had been moved to Japan during the Japanese occupations of Hong Kong, yet got returned after the Hong Kong Government demanded them back when the war had finished, and it is one of the 2 golden spiral staircases in Hong Kong.
+The bronze spiral staircase is built within the southern tower of the Hall.
+The staircase was said to originally be red and was called “Red Staircase”, but due to the lack of maintenance causing all the paint to fall off and resulting in the bronze colour.
+The myth goes that the staircase had been moved to Japan during the Japanese occupations of Hong Kong, and was returned after the war by the demand of the Hong Kong Government.
+It is one of the only two bronze spiral staircases in Hong Kong.